try-box/rust-box/task-executor/README.md

 - Execute the tasks and return results;
 - Control the number of concurrently executed tasks;
 - Support task queue;
+- The same grouped tasks are executed sequentially;

 ## Plan

-- Tasks of the same type can be forced to be executed sequentially;

 ## Examples

 - quick start

 ```rust
 fn main() {
     use async_std::task::spawn;